jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

 Edit row

- -you can edit the row that are editable, not all column is editable, select column and row that you want to edit by double click that row and column then save it to make changes
+ -you can edit the row that are editable, Name,Occupation,and Tax ID is editable, select column and row that you want to edit by double click that row and column then save it to make changes

 JSplitter